aerospike-community/client-lua/readme.md

 ```
 ###Lua application to calling Aerospike

 This example includes a simple Lua program that exercises each function implemented in the library.
-You will find code in the file “main.lua” in the “test” subdirectory.
+You will find code in the file ```main.lua``` in the “test” subdirectory.

-Some things to remember:
+Something to remember:
 This is a C library that calls the Aerospike 3 C Client API.
-This project has all the same library dependencies as for the Aerospike C Client API.
-So make sure you can link to them.
-See the C Client development guide for specific details.
+This project has all the same dependencies as the Aerospike C Client API.
+It will only run on the same platforms supported by the C Client.

 ##Discussion
-The functions that will be exposed to Lua need to be defined in the following code:
+The functions that will be exposed to Lua are defined in the following code:
 ```c
 static const struct luaL_Reg as_client [] = {
 		{"connect", connect},